horacehoff/outstock/README.md

 # Special thanks

-We would like to thank Dev Detour and in particular his [Stealing Storage from Discord](https://www.youtube.com/watch?v=c_arQ-6ElYI) video which marked the start of this project.
+We would like to thank Dev Detour and in particular his [Stealing Storage from Discord](https://www.youtube.com/watch?v=c_arQ-6ElYI) video which inspired us to create this.